stdlib-js/stdlib/docs/development.md

 ## Download

 To acquire the source code, first navigate to the parent directory into which you want to place the project git repository.
-Because of this project's heavy reliance on [GNU make][make], the directory path should **not** include spaces.
+Because of this project's heavy reliance on [GNU make][make], the directory path should **not** include spaces or any other shell meta characters such as `$` or `:`, as these characters will cause [GNU make][make] and the installation process to fail.

 ```bash
 $ cd /path/to/parent/destination/directory